 Term Definition Personal data Personal data is any information that can identify a living person (either directly or indirectly), including just a name or reference number.
 (E.g., staff or student ID, name, address, payroll details and exam results).
 Personal data can be in many forms including electronic, paper and other manual formats.
 Special Category data Some of the personal data we process can be more sensitive in nature and therefore requires, and receives, a higher level of protection.
-This means personal data about an individual's: race. ethnic origin. political opinions. religious or philosophical beliefs. trade union membership. genetic data. biometric data (where this is used for identification purposes). health data. sex life; or sexual orientation.
-Criminal convictions/ Offences Personal data can include information relating to criminal convictions and offences.
+This means personal data about an individual's: Criminal convictions/ Offences Personal data can include information relating to criminal convictions and offences.
 This also requires and receives a higher level of protection.
 Children's data This also requires and receives a higher level of protection.
 Data Controller The data controller is the person or organisation who determines the purposes for processing personal data and how it is to be processed.
-In this instance, the University is the data controller of the personal data processed and is registered with the Information Commissioners Office (ICO) under the numberZ4690919.
+In this instance, the University is the data controller of the personal data processed and is registered with the Information Commissioners Office (ICO) under the number Z4690919.
 Data processor The data processor is a person or organisation who processes the data on behalf of the data controller.
 This does not apply to individual employees but to organisations we work with.
 For example, an external supplier of services that process personal data, for example external printers, or suppliers of IT systems to Cranfield.
 Data processing Processing is anything which can be done with data.
-For example collecting, storing, retrieving, making available to others, printing, Data subject matching sorting comparing and destroying.
-The data subject is the individual whose data we are processing.
+For example collecting, storing, retrieving, making available to others, printing, matching sorting comparing and destroying.
+Data subject The data subject is the individual whose data we are processing.
 Data subjects might include staff, students, alumni, job applicants, consultants, former employees, and staff of other institutions, members of University Council and members of the public.
 In other words, the data subject is the individual whom particular personal data is about.
 The Data Protection Act does not count as a data subject an individual who has died or who cannot be identified or distinguished from others.
 Data Protection Impact Assessment (DPIA) A DPIA is carried out to assess the risk of new processing so that safeguards can be put in place.
 Inform GDPR@cranfield.ac.uk before processing personal data for a new purpose, introducing a new system, or undertaking any significant changes to the management or handling of personal data so that a DPIA can be completed.
-Legitimate Interest Assessment (LIA) A LIA is an assessment carried out to assess the legal basis for processing where the University wishes to consider and balance our legitimate interests against those of the data subject Data Incident legitimate interests against those of the data subject.
-A data protection is the loss, incorrect sharing or other processing of personal data that does not comply with this policy.
+Legitimate Interest Assessment (LIA) A LIA is an assessment carried out to assess the legal basis for processing where the University wishes to consider and balance our legitimate interests against those of the data subject.
+Data Incident A data protection is the loss, incorrect sharing or other processing of personal data that does not comply with this policy.
 If you make a mistake or become aware of a data incident inform gdpr@cranfield.ac.uk